Saroj111web/Duo-Studio-Project/README.md

 # project1
-small project on front end
+project on front end created an interactive and responsive website